Pete Freitag Pete Freitag

 </cfquery>

-ColdFusion 8 now allows cfqueryparam in cached queries, but if you are running earlier versions, you won't be able to use it with cached queries.
+As of ColdFusion 8 and above cfqueryparam works with cached queries.
+If you are running earlier versions, you won't be able to use cfqueryparam with cached queries.

 If the variables passed into the query are integer only, then you can use the Val function to protect against SQL Injection.
 Or if the possible string values are limited you can use the ListFindNoCase function as shown above.